MicrosoftDocs/security/operations/incident-response-playbook-compromised-malicious-app.md

 ### Check Identity Protection - risky workload identities

-This feature is in preview at the time of writing this playbook and licensing requirements will apply to its usage.
+This feature is in preview at the time of writing this playbook and licensing requirements apply to its usage.
 Risky workload identities can be the trigger to investigate a Service Principal, but can also be used to further investigate into other triggers you may have identified.
 You can check the **Risk State** of a Service Principal using the **Identity Protection - risky workload identities** tab, or you can use Microsoft Graph API.

 :::image type="content" source="./media/compromised-malicious-apps/WorkloadIdentity-RiskDetectionSignalPortal_2.png" alt-text="Risk Detection portal":::